SanjeevaRDodlapati/QeMLflow/docs/development/CONTRIBUTING.md

 - Release notes
 - Documentation acknowledgments

-Thank you for contributing to ChemML! 🎉
+Thank you for contributing to QeMLflow! 🎉